Perrysburg rejects DORA for Levis Commons

 PERRYSBURG, Ohio — Perrysburg City Council rejected the designated outdoor refreshment area proposal for Levis Commons Tuesday evening.

+"The committee is definitely disappointed," Levis Commons marketing director Allison Schroeder said.
+"We were hoping to be able to bring this to Levis Commons but we fully respect all of the research and diligence that city council put into this."

-The proposal was discussed for months and Levis Commons tried getting it approved by adjusting a few things on their initial project.
+The proposal was discussed for months and Levis Commons tried getting it approved by adjusting a few items on its initial project.

 While businesses in downtown Perrysburg tried to argue their area would be better suited for a potential DORA, some in the community were completely against having it at all.